cosimameyer/overviewR/README.md

 status](https://travis-ci.com/cosimameyer/overviewR.svg?branch=master)](https://travis-ci.com/cosimameyer/overviewR)
 <!-- badges: end -->

-The goal of overviewR makes it easy to get an overview of your data by displaying your sample information.
+The goal of overviewR is to make it easy to get an overview of your data by displaying your sample information.
 At the moment, you have two functions (`overview_tab` and `overview_crosstab`) that allow you to generate a tabular overview of your general sample and conditional sample. `overview_print` then converts this output to nicely usable tex